 Serotonin is super important because if we are feeling down and ‘blue’, often, it’s because we’re over tired and it can effect our enjoyment of activities we normally enjoy.

-Not only is Serotonin the ‘happy’ chemical in our bodies, it is the precedes the sleep hormone called melatonin.
+Not only is Serotonin the ‘happy’ chemical in our bodies, it is the one that precedes the sleep hormone called melatonin.

 Have you ever asked your doc about what you can take to help with your sleep?
 I know I have and I told her I didn’t want medicine.
 She recommended taking over the counter melatonin (remember, ask your OWN doctor before you take ANYTHING!) for me to help me sleep.